edwardzjl/friendly-id/README.md

 For detailed performance analysis, see [PERFORMANCE.md](PERFORMANCE.md).

-## Choosing Between FriendlyUUID and Standard UUID
+## Choosing Between FriendlyID and Standard UUID

-FriendlyUUID presents a clear trade-off: **3 microseconds CPU overhead vs 14 characters I/O savings per ID**.
+FriendlyID presents a clear trade-off: **3 microseconds CPU overhead vs 14 characters I/O savings per ID**.

-### Consider FriendlyUUID when:
+### Consider FriendlyID when:
 - Network bandwidth or data transfer costs are significant
 - User-facing URLs and identifiers matter for UX
 - Text-based logging and data export are frequent